-The Oklahoma Public School Resource Center (OPSRC) operates the Catalyst Education Fund (CEF), an approved Oklahoma income tax credit granting entity under the Oklahoma income tax credit program.
+Oklahoma Public School Resource Center (OPSRC) operates the Catalyst Education Fund (CEF), an approved Oklahoma income tax credit granting entity under the Oklahoma income tax credit program.
 In lieu of giving directly to a school, donors can give to the Catalyst Education Fund and receive the same Oklahoma income tax credit as giving to a school.
-OPSRC transmits 100% of the donation to the designated public school (the school must be an OPSRC member) and works with the school and the donor to ensure the funds are invested appropriately.
+OPSRC grants 95%-100% of the donation to the designated public school (the school must be an OPSRC member) and works with the school and the donor to ensure the funds are invested appropriately.

 This tax credit program is a way for individuals and/or businesses to make donations to a public school and receive an Oklahoma state income tax credit.
 Donors may choose which eligible entity to support and designate funds for a program that is of mutual interest to the donor and the public school.